2002kani/booking-system-microservice/README.md

 # Backend Ticket Booking System

 This project provides a complete, fully functional backend implementation of a ticket booking system based on a microservice architecture.
 I built it primarily to improve my knowledge in this area and because I actually enjoy working on such systems recently.
 The services are organized in a monorepo as this is a private, non-production project, but the system is nonetheless fully operational.
-Full documentation is available at: www.blabla.com

 ## Microservice Architecture Overview